 Approaches rooted in research & compassion

-What role does trauma play in our work, and why does it matter?
+What is trauma and why does it matter?

 Trauma isn’t just about what happened to you—it’s also about how your mind and body responded in order to survive.
 Sometimes, when we go through overwhelming or painful experiences, our nervous system doesn’t fully process them.
 Instead of fading into the background like typical memories, traumatic experiences can get "stuck," showing up later as anxiety, emotional reactivity, low self-worth, relationship struggles, or even physical symptoms.